sriyummy/Zynetic-Bookstore-Management-System/README.md

 Zynetic Bookstore

-A full-stack bookstore management platform built using NestJS (TypeScript) for the backend and a separate frontend application (e.g., React or similar).
+A full-stack (mainly backend based) bookstore management platform built using NestJS (TypeScript) for the backend and a separate frontend application (e.g., React or similar).
 This project supports containerized deployment using Docker and is designed with modularity, scalability, and best practices in mind.

 ---